ashleyjlr/Rewind-Google-CSSI-/README.md

-Here is a link to the running application: [Just press run to get a link to a working webpage](https://replit.com/@ashleyjlr/Rewind)https://replit.com/@ashleyjlr/Rewind
+Here is a link to the running application: https://replit.com/@ashleyjlr/Rewind

+Please press [RUN] to run the webpage for viewing and interaction purposes.